dolphinboy12213/WebGoggles/README.md

 *2.* Press the "Raw" button to view the code on a seperate page.<br>
 *3.* Copy the script on the page. <br>
 *4.* Create a new bookmark titled whaatever you want, and paste the script as the url. <br>
+*5.* Go to a site you would like to edit and click on the bookmark. <br>